 Felling and Splitting

 There’s a lot that goes into seasoning firewood and it starts with the difficult process of felling a tree.
 Even if you live in the middle of the woods and have a Forest Service-issued permit for felling trees, it's a very dangerous job.
 Even professional loggers have to plan out a lot of things before cutting down a tree.
 It involves a lot of calculations, prediction, safety equipment, and more.
 After you cut down a tree, you need to split the wood into smaller pieces so that they can be dried faster.

 Stacking and Drying

 If you leave the split wood randomly in your backyard, it isn't going to dry quickly.
 That’s why they need to be stacked to optimize airflow and increase wood exposure to the air.
 After you do that, drying is going to take months or years.
 It depends on the wood types.
-Cherry wood can be dried within three months, however Oak and Maple would take at least 6 months to a year to be seasoned.
+Some woods such as cherry wood can be dried within three months, however Oak and Maple would take at least 6 months to a year to be seasoned.